OleHolmNielsen/Niflheim_system/docs/EasyBuild_modules.rst

 To download the Lmod_ and prerequisite Lua_ packages directly (for compute nodes) get them from https://dl.fedoraproject.org/pub/epel/7/x86_64/l/.
 The Lua_ packages required are::

-  yum install lua-bitop lua-filesystem lua-json lua-lpeg lua-posix lua-term
+  dnf install lua-bitop lua-filesystem lua-json lua-lpeg lua-posix lua-term

 Then install Lmod_ and prerequisite Lua_ packages::

-  yum install Lmod
+  dnf install Lmod

 The minimum Lmod_ version is 6.5.1 as of EasyBuild_ 3.7.